 Directed by Amina Omari, with fight choreography by Holly Adams.
 Starring Judith Andrew, Camilla Schade, Katie Wallace, Rachel Fichter, Lisa VillaMil, Adrienne Huffman, Danielle Bates, Lisa Frank, Marissa Biondolillo, Melissa Snyder, Emily Howes, Ivy Stevens, Claire Roberson, Christina Brewington, and Lili Aguirre.
 Produced by Paige Anderson.

-Julius Caesar will be the first in a series of studio productions, fully staged but smaller in scale than our main season shows.
+Julius Caesar was the first in a series of studio productions, fully staged but smaller in scale than our main season shows.
 They will allow us to explore approaches that might not be feasible for our main season shows while creating opportunities for more actors, directors, and designers to work with us.

 * actors shown with an asterisk after their name appear courtesy of the Actor's Equity Association.